 An accomplished knitter, Game of Thrones super-fan, and Arlington, Virginia native, Dr. Genevieve Clarkson joined the faculty of Oklahoma City University in the fall of 2018.

 Genevieve plays contrabass tuba in the In Motus Quartet, a tuba-euphonium quartet made up of professional players and teachers from across the country.
-Assisted by a recording artist grant, the In Motus Quartet released their first CD in the spring of 2016 through Emeritus Recordings.
-The ensemble is preparing to record their second CD - featuring Octubaween-inspired music - in the summer of 2018.
+Assisted by a recording artist grant, the In Motus Quartet released their first CD in the spring of 2016 through Emeritus Recordings and their second CD - featuring music inspired by Octubaween - in the summer of 2018.
+The quartet has given recitals in Arizona, Idaho, Indiana, Kentucky, and Tennessee, and was most recently invited to perform as part of the 2019 International Tuba and Euphonium Conference in Iowa City, Iowa.

 Genevieve has performed with various symphony orchestras across the United States and has participated in music festivals around the world including the National Symphony Orchestra Summer Music Institute, the Shenandoah Valley Bach Festival, and the Spoleto Festival in Spoleto, Italy.
 Most recently, Genevieve’s tuba playing took her on a three-week tour of China in the summer of 2017 where she ate her fill of dumplings and green onion pancakes.